(855) 575-6376

 What Is Pleural Effusion?

 Pleural effusion is a condition where excess fluid builds up between the layers of the pleura, the thin membranes surrounding the lungs.
-This buildup can cause chest pain, difficulty breathing, and other serious complications, often linked to asbestos-related diseases like mesothelioma.
+Normally, the pleura contains a small amount of watery fluid that lubricates the lungs and allows smooth movement during breathing.
+Pleural effusion refers to accumulated fluid that exceeds the normal amount, which can cause chest pain, difficulty breathing, and other serious complications, often linked to asbestos-related diseases like mesothelioma.

 At Williams Law Firm P.C., we understand the medical and financial challenges associated with conditions caused by asbestos exposure.
 Lead attorney Joseph P. Williams has never lost a mesothelioma case and has spent over 30 years fighting for victims’ rights, ensuring they receive the compensation needed for treatment and financial security.